 Joint replacement is considered a major surgery.
 It has also proved to be a very successful surgery.
 As many as 95 percent of joint replacement patients report high or very high satisfaction rates when considering pain relief, improved mobility, and enhanced quality of life.

 When to Consider Joint Replacement

-Candidates for joint replacement surgery have severe joint pain, stiffness, swelling, muscle weakness, and limited range of motion.
-Surgery, however, is the last line of treatment.
-It's reserved for when all other options, including physical therapy and medications, have failed.
+Candidates for joint replacement surgery have severe joint pain, stiffness, swelling, muscle weakness and limited range of motion.
+Surgery, however, is the last line of treatment, reserved for when all other options, including physical therapy and medications, have failed.

 What to Expect from Joint Replacement

-On the whole, joint replacement surgery is safe.
-And, Spectrum Health's joint replacement program has attained an even higher level of quality and safety than any other program in West Michigan.
-However, it's still important to be aware of the potential risks and complications:
+Joint replacement surgery is generally safe.
+Spectrum Health's Center for Joint Replacement has the highest level of quality and safety compared to any other program in West Michigan.

 Most artificial joints last 15 to 20 years or more.
 Long-term success depends on age, weight and activity level, among other things.